yaboygmoney/HackTheBoxWriteups/underthewire/cyborg.md

 ## UnderTheWire - Cyborg

 When I first started learning how to use the Linux CLI, I learned by jumping right in [OverTheWire's Bandit](https://overthewire.org/wargames/bandit/).
 I recently came across a PowerShell version of these Wargames called [UnderTheWire](https://underthewire.tech/wargames.htm).
-This is a writeup covering the entirety of the [Century](https://underthewire.tech/cyborg/cyborg.htm) challenge.
-The credentials are found in the Slack channel.
+This is a writeup covering the entirety of the [Cyborg](https://underthewire.tech/cyborg/cyborg.htm) challenge.
+The credentials for the first level are found in the Slack channel.

 ### Cyborg 1->2
 ---